 - Batman Cold Open: The episode opens with Riker and Worf doing some combat training in the holodeck, which does not directly link to the plot of the rest of the episode, though does establish an uneasy relationship between Riker and Worf over the latter's excitability.

 - Bizarrchitecture: As Riker and Worf investigate the phantom Yamato ship inside the void, the rooms themselves change around them and do not obey the laws of physics.

 - Black Dude Dies First: Wesley inexplicably leaves his station early in the episode and is replaced by Ensign Haskell, a black Red Shirt.
 Guess who's the first person Nagilum kills.
 Downplayed slightly in that Haskell is one of two black guys on the bridge at the time, but given that the other is Geordi, who is a main character and thus has Plot Armor, the result is inevitable.

-- Blue and Orange Morality: Nagilum has literally no concept of human morality or ethics and sees nothing wrong with killing half the Enterprise crew to observe how they die to satisfy its own curiosity.
+- Blue-and-Orange Morality: Nagilum has literally no concept of human morality or ethics and sees nothing wrong with killing half the Enterprise crew to observe how they die to satisfy its own curiosity.

 - Captain Obvious: Riker, when he is beamed into a hallway on the Yamato instead of on the bridge: "This isn't the bridge."
 Although given the situation, it's not an inane observation, since the phantom ship seems to obey Alien Geometries.

 - Cooldown Hug: Not a hug, but twice in the episode Riker has to calm an enraged Worf.
 "AT EASE, LIEUTENANT!"

 - Danger Room Cold Open: Riker and Worf's apparent "away mission" prior to the opening credits, complete with a fight against a pair of aliens, turns out to merely be a session of "Klingon calisthenics" on the holodeck.